-We have a Designated Safeguarding Lead (DSL) who takes lead responsibility for safeguarding children and child protection and has received appropriate training and support for this role.
-The DSL is a senior member of the school leadership team, and their responsibilities are explicit in their job description.
+We have a Designated Safeguarding Lead (DSL), Nicky Spencelayh who takes lead responsibility for safeguarding children and child protection and has received appropriate training and support for this role.
+Bishop Alexander LEAD academy is a senior member of the academy leadership team, and their responsibilities are explicit in their job description.

-We also have Deputy Safeguarding Leads, who will provide cover for the DSL when they are not available.
-Our Deputy Safeguarding Lead has received the same training as our DSL.
-They will provide additional support to ensure the responsibilities for child protection and safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
-They will assist the DSL in managing referrals, attending child protection conferences, reviews, core group meetings and other meetings of a safeguarding and protection nature to support the child/children.
+We also have two Deputy Safeguarding Leads; Stuart Ward and Emma Walker.
+Our Deputy Safeguarding Leads have received the same training as our DSL.
+The Safeguarding Team ensure the responsibilities for child protection and safeguarding children are fully embedded within the academy ethos and that specific duties are discharged.
+They will manage referrals, attend child protection conferences, reviews, core group meetings and other meetings of a safeguarding and protection nature to support the child/children.

-We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils.
-Our DSL will ensure there is a structured procedure within the school, which will be followed by all the members of the school community in cases of suspected abuse.
+We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding children.
+Our Safeguarding team will ensure there is a structured procedure within our academy, which will be followed by all the members of our academy community in cases of suspected abuse.

-Our DSL team will be aware of all pupils who have a social worker and will help to promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff.
+Our safeguarding team will be aware of all children who have a social worker and will help to promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and academy leadership staff.

-The Designated Safeguarding Leads are expected to:
+The Senior Designated Safeguarding Lead is expected to: